 If you follow my internet activity you probably have some relation to gaming, and have most likely heard of or played Grand Theft Auto V. I'm not going to review it but I will say that my list of complaints is around 10 or less and I don't see more than 2 or 3 of those still existing by the time of the PC launch so it's a pretty damn good game.
 It has a little bit of eveything from past GTA titles and strings them together very well.
 The addition of GTA Online is nice too.

 About ten years ago Rockstar North made a game called Grand Theft Auto: San Andreas that was at the center of a lot of controversy regarding the sex scenes in the game.
-At one point the game had to be re-released with content cut to stay at an 'M' rating.
-Just last month Rockstar has a new GTA title out that within the first few hours of gameplay shows a main character having sex with a drug addict in a trailer and shows two men on the side of the road getting ready to rape a woman.
-Not that I like the idea of rape, but that is progress.
+At one point the game had to be re-released with content not just disabled but removed from the disc entirely to stay at an 'M' rating.
+Just last month Rockstar has a new GTA title out that within the first few hours of gameplay shows a main character having sex with a drug addict in a trailer and shows two men on the side of the road... ermmm... commiting a crime of a sexual nature?
+Not that I condone that behavior by any means but I consider the inclusion of that sequence to be progress.

 Blog is being archived for the foreseeable future

 GTA V released recently and I talk about how having sex scenes in media is good.

 I come across a lot of issues that take a long time to track because of a stupid mistake.
 Turns out these usually help me.